 If you want to do an interview format, treat it as if you were a TV show host.
 Prepare for the guest, especially if the guest is an expert in a specific subject matter.
 Prepare and structure your interview beforehand.
 Even do a pre-interview with your guests, so you’re both prepared on the questions and topics you’ll be talking about.

 Some of the best podcasters, YouTubers, and TV hosts will do pre-interviews.
 Your guest may even have something that they’ll want to bring up, so you can prepare a question in advance to prompt them.
 Remember, they’re also willing to come on because they’re also potentially hoping for additional exposure.

 Keep it casual and fun too.
-I know I said to also do a pre-interview, but it’s more about creating an outline of episode topics, questions, and what to talk about.
-It’s not to create a word-by-word script.
+I know I said to also do a pre-interview, but it’s more about creating an outline/bullet points of episode topics, questions, and what to talk about.
+It’s not word-by-word scripting.
 If you and the guest already know each other well, your pre-interviews will probably be rather short.
 List out the handful of things you want to cover and you’re done.